An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Varying effects generalised linear models

-There are basically two kinds of {\bf varying-effects} extensions of the {\bf fixed-effects} generalised linear models specified in Ch.~\ref{ch6} one may consider: the reasonably straightforward {\bf varying-intercept models} that suppose variation across groups of the $\beta_{0}$-regression coefficient, which we will introduce in this chapter, and the technically more demanding {\bf varying-slopes models} that require in particular the modelling of {\bf prior correlations} amongst the full $\boldsymbol{\beta}$-regression coefficients.
-The second option leads naturally to a significant increase in a model's complexity, though not in the overall logic of making inferences in the {\bf Bayes--Laplace approach}.
-This option is beyond the present scope of these lecture notes.
+There are basically two kinds of \textbf{varying effects} extensions of the \textbf{fixed effects GLMs} introduced in Ch.~\ref{ch7} one may consider: (i)~the reasonably straightforward \textbf{varying intercept models} that suppose variation across groups of the mean of the \textbf{dependent variable}~$Y$; this possibility is reflected in the variation across groups of the \textbf{model parameter}~$\beta_{0}$, and (ii)~the technically more demanding \textbf{correlated varying intercept and slopes models} that require in particular the modelling of \textbf{prior correlations} amongst the \textbf{model parameters}~$\boldsymbol{\beta}$; here not only does the mean of the \textbf{dependent variable}~$Y$ vary across groups, but also the influence on~$Y$ of the \textbf{independent variables} contained in the design matrix~$\boldsymbol{X}$.
+The second option leads naturally to a significant increase in a \textbf{statistical model}'s complexity, though not in the overall logic of making inferences in the \textbf{Bayes--Laplace approach}.
+This second option is what we will be focussing on in the present chapter.